Get all the latest data for Hiroshima

 What are the biggest risks for property prices in Hiroshima in 2026?

-As of early 2026, the top three biggest risks for Hiroshima property prices are faster-than-expected Bank of Japan rate hikes (which could shock affordability), continued demographic decline in outer wards (thinning buyer pools), and potential volatility in new-build condo pricing if a few large projects hit the market simultaneously.
+As of early 2026, the three biggest risks for property prices in Hiroshima are faster-than-expected Bank of Japan rate hikes that would sharply reduce buyer affordability, demographic softening that thins demand in outer wards, and volatility in headline condo prices driven by a small number of large new-build launches skewing the average.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Hiroshima.